engineer-panda/azure-cybersecurity-lakehouse-platform/README.md

 # Enterprise Engineering Implementation

-The project was designed using enterprise-scale cloud data engineering principles focused on scalability, modularity, automation, maintainability, monitoring, and secure cloud-native processing.

-The architecture simulates a production-style cybersecurity analytics platform capable of handling large-scale security event ingestion, transformation, orchestration, and analytical reporting workflows using Microsoft Azure services.
+This project was built using enterprise-style cloud data engineering principles focused on scalability, automation, monitoring, and secure data processing.
+The architecture simulates a cybersecurity analytics platform capable of ingesting, transforming, orchestrating, and analyzing large-scale security event data using Microsoft Azure services.

 ---
 # Azure Cybersecurity Threat Detection Pipeline